gnicol/GitSwarm/perforce_swarm/doc-ce/integration/facebook.md

 1. Sign in to the [Facebook Developer Platform](https://developers.facebook.com/).

-1. Choose "My Apps" &gt; "Add a New App".
+1. Choose "My Apps" \> "Add a New App".

 1. Select the type "Website".